-Figs also pair wonderfully with meats.
+They also pair wonderfully with meats.
 One of the easiest ways to test this idea out is to toss a few fresh, whole figs straight into the roasting pan of your next roast.
 They’ll cook slowly with the meat, adding a subtle sweetness that pairs well with the savory meat.

-While you’re in the fig-loving spirit, why not top things off with a cocktail that highlights your new favorite fruit?
+While you’re in the spirit, why not top things off with a cocktail that highlights your new favorite fruit?
 Pair this fig old fashioned with a sunny afternoon and good company and you just might develop a fresh appreciation for this new spin on a classic cocktail.

 Do you like figs, or are you still trying to find the love?
-What are some of your favorite ways to add figs into everyday meals?
+What are some of your favorite ways to add them into everyday meals?
 Don’t be shy — share your thoughts in the comments!